-angean is a lifestyle blog geared towards the creative, culinary minded individual with a passion for DIY.
+angean is a lifestyle blog for the creative, culinary minded individual with a passion for DIY.

 I’m Tess and I’m the owner here at angean!
-I’m based out of Toronto, Ontario where I live with my cat Seva.
+I live in the Cabbagetown area of Toronto, Ontario with my cat Seva.

 I won’t lie.
 It took a long time for me to get here and actually start the blog.

 First, I was a men’s wear designer at a company here in Toronto.
 It was my first “real” job straight out of Ryerson, where I graduated with a bachelor’s of design.
 After a few months, I started to hate the job, and decided I would do something that I had always loved – baking.

 Turns out, the baking wasn’t exactly for me either; what with the early morning, low pay and exhausting work.

 However, it was during that time that I really started to hone in on the idea of creating a blog.
 I now had the design and the baking experience to be able to write knowledgeable posts that would benefit my readers.
 The one thing that was holding me back (aside from not having the time) was having a good name.